You’re a God-damn pain in the butt a lot of the time, frankly. / So are you, frankly.

 “No. Say it plain for once.
 I’m sick of your jabs.
 What do you mean, doesn’t know me?”

 “Listen here, I jab no more than you do.”

 “I beg to differ.
-I have shown enormous restraint, out of respect for your body of work.”
+I have shown enormous restraint, out of respect for your remarkable scientific achievement.”

 “If the way you talk to me is an example of your restraint, I’d hate to be treated to your full-flowered impertinence.”

-“I have bitten my tongue on numerous occasions.
+“I have bitten my tongue,” spits the cat, “on numerous occasions.
 You haven’t seen me in top form.”